google/clusterfuzzlite/docs/running-clusterfuzzlite/github_actions.md

 ```
 {% endraw %}

-You can copy and paste the above file and PR fuzzing should just work.
-However, you can edit the file to:
+Optionally, edit the following fields to customize your settings:
-- Enable more sanitizers (`sanitizers`).
+- `sanitizers` Change or enable more sanitizers.
-- Change the amount of time spent fuzzing (`fuzz-seconds`).
+- `fuzz-seconds` Change the amount of time spent fuzzing.
+- `storage-repo`, `storage-repo-branch`,
-- Enable a [storage repo] (`storage-repo`, `storage-repo-branch`,
-  `storage-repo-branch-coverage`), which is an optional but useful feature
+  `storage-repo-branch-coverage` Enable a [storage repo] (not necessary for initial runs, but a useful feature discussed [later on]).
-  discussed [later on], feel free to skip this at first.

-Merge this file into your GitHub repo and open a pull request to test it out.
+Merge this file into your GitHub repo.
+To test the workflow, open a pull request to your project.

 To download crashes from code change fuzzing, please see the [section
 on downloading artifacts].
-Now that we have discussed setting up code change fuzzing on pull requests,
-let's look at setting up other tasks to get the most out of ClusterFuzzLite.

-![github-actions-crash]

 [later on]: #storage-repo

 ### Batch fuzzing

-Batch fuzzing enables continuous, regular fuzzing on your latest HEAD, and
+Batch fuzzing enables continuous, regular fuzzing on your latest HEAD and
-allows a corpus of inputs to build up over time that greatly improves the
+allows a corpus of inputs to build up over time, which greatly improves the
 effectiveness of fuzzing.
+Batch fuzzing can be run on either pushes to your default branch, or on a cron schedule (or both).

 To enable batch fuzzing, add the following to
 `.github/workflows/cflite_batch.yml`:

-This can be run on either pushes to your default branch, or on a cron schedule (or both).

 {% raw %}
 ```yaml